telecasteren/telecasteren/README.md

 ## Hello there 👋

 My name is Tele Caster Nilsen, and I’m a web developer and project manager with experience in relational databases.
-Always eager to explore and add to my tech stack, I currently study at Noroff School of Technology and Digital Media.

 ---

-🔭 I'm continuously working on toning my developer skills.<br/>
+🔭 I'm continuously working on toning my developer skills and keeping up to date, by adding to my tech stack.<br/>
 👨‍🎓 I'm a student at [Noroff University](#studies).<br/>
 🌱 Currently I am learning **Rust** with [Rustlings](https://github.com/rust-lang/rustlings).<br/>
+and **Elm** with [elm-programming](https://elmprogramming.com)<br/>
-📚 Reading the 20th Anniversary Edition of [The Pragmatic Programmer](https://www.goodreads.com/book/show/45280024-the-pragmatic-programmer) by Andrew Hunt and David Thomas.
+📚 Reading [The Pragmatic Programmer](https://www.goodreads.com/book/show/45280024-the-pragmatic-programmer) by Andrew Hunt and David Thomas.

 <details>